 - Who gets paged for a prediction accuracy alert vs. a latency alert?

 The cost of ambiguity: An incident that a clear owner would resolve in 2 hours can drag for 3 days when nobody knows who should act.
-In trading systems like Steve, that ambiguity has direct financial cost.
+In trading systems like Steve, that ambiguity has direct, immediate financial cost.
+In fraud detection, it means every missed fraud event in that window is a real loss.

 The model sees different data in production than it did during training.
-This is surprisingly common and notoriously hard to debug.
+This is surprisingly common and notoriously hard to debug because the model doesn’t throw an error — it just quietly underperforms.

 Sources of skew: